 For future \hi IM observations, where we aim for precise measurements and constraints, it will be necessary to include non-linear effects in cosmological clustering statistics to avoid significant discrepancies in the determination of the \hi bias and other parameters \citep{Matarrese:1997sk,Mann:1997df,Castorina:2019zho}.
 Since using the bispectrum to break degeneracies and determine bias parameters is seen as one of its primary benefits, it is necessary to have accurate modelling prescriptions for it.
 From Eulerian perturbation theory, in which we assume a local, non-linear bias between the \hi over-density ($\delta_\hinospace$) and the underlying matter fluctuations ($\delta$), we can Taylor expand in $\delta$ \citep{Fry:1992vr};

 and only retain terms up to $i=2$ (also ignoring $i=0$ which only contributes to $\boldsymbol{k}=0$), which leads to an expression for the biased \hi over-density field

 where $b_1 \equiv b_\hinospace$ is the linear bias parameter and $b_2$ is the non-linear (second order) bias.
-Other studies have considered extensions to this which include non-local terms (e.g. \citet{Yankelevich:2018uaz}) which are due to gravitational evolution causing a non-local bias to develop in the halo distribution.
+Other studies have considered extensions to this which include compensation terms for non-local effects (e.g. \citet{Yankelevich:2018uaz}) which are due to gravitational evolution causing a non-local bias to develop in the halo distribution.
 It has been shown that for high precision cosmology, including these non-local bias terms is essential \citep{Chan:2012jj,Baldauf:2012hs} and omitting the corrections for these effects will certainly cause biased parameter estimation.
 However, in this work, where we aim to explore observational effects on the \hi IM bispectrum which should dominate over the non-local bias, we choose not to extend our model to incorporate this.
 We emphasise though that an exploration of the \hi IM bispectrum for precise cosmological parameter estimation would require this extension, something we leave for future work.

 To describe the \hi bispectrum in redshift space, we apply the standard redshift space kernels (see \citet{Heavens:1998es,Scoccimarro:1999ed} for derivations) such that

 where cycl. represents cyclic permutations which run over all possible pairs of $\boldsymbol{k}_{\!1},\boldsymbol{k}_{\!2}$ and $\boldsymbol{k}_{\!3}$. $P_\text{lin}$ represents the real-space, linear matter power spectrum for which we use the the CLASS Boltzmann solver \citep{Lesgourgues:2011re,Blas:2011rf}. $Z_1$ is given in \autoref{eq:Kaiser} and $Z_2$ denotes the second-order kernel and is given by